mozilla-l10n/localizer-documentation/tools/pontoon/translate.md

 Note that only websites that have been enabled for in-context editing will display in context in Pontoon.

-To translate in context, find the string you want to translate in the in-context view and double click it or click on the pencil icon on the top-left of the string.
+To translate in context, find the string you want to translate in the in-context view and double click it, or click on the pencil icon on the top-left of the string.
 Hovering over the string that you want to translate will highlight that string in the sidebar and in the in-context view.

 ![Hovering over the string will highlight in sidebar](/assets/images/pontoon/translate/hover_incontext.png)